hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 resulting in more paging to the swapfile on disk, a workaround was to increase the zswap percentage to 50% in /etc/rc.local which was still well useable in this setup and resulted in less writes to disk again
-- the peach chromebooks seem to not boot properly with all sd cards ... if booting does not work it might be worth to try different sd cards ... older and smaller ones seem to have the higher chance to work well
+- the peach chromebooks seem to not boot properly with all sd cards (and not at all from usb devices) ... if booting does not work it might be worth to try different sd cards ... older and smaller ones seem to have the higher chance to work well
 - the battery of the snow chromebook (xe303c12) seems to be interchangable with the battery of the peach pit chromebook (xe503c12)